 Clog

-The project attracts a lot of attention from the visitors of wood carving shows.
-Several people told me that the clog reminded them some clog museums they visited in northern Europe.
+The project attracts a lot of attention from visitors to the wood carving shows.
+Several people told me the clog reminded them of clog museums they had visited in northern Europe.

 Sandal

-I am proud to say that the project won the Best Of Show award in the Novice category during the SCVC Show in San Jose, CA in 2015.
-After winning with that project I was notified by the club members that I am not a novice wood carver anymore.
-Delighted!
+I am proud to say that the project won the Best Of Show award in the Novice category during the SCVC Show in San Jose, CA, in 2015.
+After winning with that project, I was told by the club members that I am no longer a novice wood carver.
+I was delighted!

 Leave a Reply